It doesn’t look like winter is giving up easily.

 Those in impacted areas have until 5 p.m.
 PST Tuesday to evacuate, Brown said.

-According to Rob Lewin, director of the Santa Barbara County Office of Emergency Management, the storm may cause severe flooding and mudflow.
 The National Weather Service predicts between 5 and 10 inches of rain in the foothills and mountains, reaching between half an inch to three-quarters of an inch per hour.